-The IRS today issued a release noting that many U.S. corporations that use a fiscal year (and not a calendar year) for federal income tax purposes will pay a “blended” rate of federal income tax under the new tax law (Pub.
+The IRS today released an advance version of Notice 2018-38 as guidance for fiscal year corporate taxpayers concerning the federal income tax rates available under the new tax law (Pub.
 L. No. 115-97).
+The IRS noted that many U.S. corporations that use a fiscal year (and not a calendar year) for federal income tax purposes will pay a “blended” rate of federal income tax under the new tax law.

 The IRS release states that fiscal year taxpayers that already filed their federal income tax returns for the tax year that includes January 1, 2018, and that did not show the blended rate, may want to consider filing an amended return.